jackdbd/performance-audit/README.md

 ## Configuration

+Copy your CrUX API key and your WebPageTest API key, and paste them in the [Script Properties](https://developers.google.com/apps-script/guides/properties).

+![Key-Value pairs in Script Properties](./assets/images/script-properties.png)

-Copy your WebPageTest API key in the [Script Properties](https://developers.google.com/apps-script/guides/properties).
-Only those ones that have access to your Google Sheets will be able to view these properties.
+Only those users that have access to your Google Sheets will be able to view these properties.
 Properties are never shared between scripts.

-![Key-Value pairs in Script Properties](./assets/images/script-properties.png)

 ## Installation